soali3107/chess/README.md

 ### Day 5

-* Allow player to choose the color. okcupi
+* Allow player to choose the color.